 But it is a loan from yourself to yourself, so there’s no credit check.
 And at least you’re not putting your house up for collateral (though you are essentially putting up your retirement instead).
 If you’re going to go into debt, you may feel more comfortable borrowing from yourself.

 Okay, so you don’t have a house or retirement assets to fall back on.
 If you have a job and a bank account, your next bet may be to get a payday loan.

 A payday loan is a short term high interest loan usually due by your next paycheck.
 Traditional payday loans (payday loans and short term high interest loans do take different forms, but the basic concept is usually the same) will have you give a postdated check as collateral, and the lender will cash the check and overdraw your bank account if you don’t pay it back.

 Remember that they have high interest rates (they are short term loans for people with no credit and no assets), so you want to find reputable lenders that won’t keep you in a spiral of crippling debt.
-A reputable payday lender, such as Check Into Cash, will give small limits on how much you borrow (up to $1,000) and advise you that these are only short term solutions for unplanned expenses.
+A reputable payday lender, such as Check Into Cash, will give small limits on how much you borrow (up to $1,000 (new customers – up to $750 or state maximum)) and advise you that these are only short term solutions for unplanned expenses.
 And I’ll tell you the same thing; remember that these are for emergencies ONLY, just like a bank’s overdraft coverage.

 If you go with Check Into Cash for a payday loan, you can either apply online or look for one of their locations.
 Make sure you search locally so you’re not getting locations out of state (so search for Check Into Cash Locations in Lexington, Kentucky if you live in Lexington, Kentucky, and don’t ask me why I singled out Lexington, Kentucky).
 If you go with another payday lender, make sure they are at least a member of the Community Financial Services Association of America so you know they are reputable and conform to the industry’s best practices.